-Students will distinguish between resources that are renewable and those that are not.
-Find examples of both in the news, and explore ways to substitute renewable resources for non-renewable resources in their everyday lives.
+Students will distinguish between resources that are renewable or clean and those that are not.
+Find examples of renewable, clean and fossil fuel sources in the news and explore ways to substitute renewable and clean sources for other sources in their daily lives.